Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Search APM spans/traces' and provides concrete examples like 'find slow requests', 'show errors in payment service', or investigating latency.
-It also distinguishes from sibling tool get-trace by directing users to get-trace for full trace context.
+The description clearly states the tool's purpose: 'Search APM spans/traces'.
+It provides specific use cases like 'find slow requests' and 'show errors in payment service', and explicitly distinguishes from sibling tool 'get-trace' by directing users to use that for full trace context.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.